reasonwithoutrestraint/site/Original/Against Presuppositionalism.md

     - Constructions of language: part of what it means for something to be justified is that it is inductively justified.
     - Constructions/constraints of (human) reason: humans cannot choose to reason without induction.
 Other creatures might be able to choose to do so.
 And for them, they would not be unjustified in any way.

-- Other assumptions:
+- Other models:
     - External reality
     - Causal relations
     - Reliability of perceptions/memories
     - Don't have to believe in them per se.
 But they are unavoidable models for how we make sense of the word.
+There might be some people who just aren't compelled to use these models, and, for them, I can give no argument to convince them otherwise (i.e. no deductive/inductive argument).
+There would be nothing internally problematic with their worldview.